LidetuTadesse/insurance-risk-insights/README.md

 # Insurance Risk Insights

-A portfolio data science project analyzing auto insurance data to uncover patterns in risk, profitability, and claims using statistical analysis, EDA, and modeling.
+A data science project analyzing auto insurance data to uncover patterns in risk, profitability, and claims using statistical analysis, EDA, and modeling.
 Built with clean code, Git versioning, and CI/CD practices.

 ---